top of page

 Excursions

-Our local staff will take you on weekend excursions which include: hiking Table Mountain, visiting Robben Island, a Wildlife Safari, visiting beaches to see African Penguins, and a weekend away at Wilderness Beach.
+Our local staff will take you on two weekend excursions which include: hiking Table Mountain, visiting Robben Island, adventuring on a Wildlife Safari, visiting beaches to see African Penguins, and a weekend away at Wilderness Beach.
+All meals and transportation provided during the excursions.

 Internship Information